 The science of sleep is one of constant analysis, but these are the basics.

 When alcohol is consumed, you typically fall straight into a deep sleep.
-This often means missing the crucial rapid eye movement (REM) sleep.
+This often means missing the crucial rapid eye movement (REM) sleep, which is essential for good quality, restorative sleep.

 While you are supposed to have between six and seven cycles of REM sleep a night, you typically only have one or two when you’ve been drinking.